Giraud Peak

 Giraud Peak is a 12,608 ft mountain summit located west of the crest of the Sierra Nevada mountain range, in Fresno County of northern California, United States.
 It is situated in the Palisades area of northern Kings Canyon National Park, 3.0 mi southwest of North Palisade, and 1.5 mi southwest of Columbine Peak, the nearest higher neighbor.
 Giraud Peak ranks as the 258th-highest summit in California.
 Topographic relief is significant as the west aspect rises 4,400 ft above LeConte Canyon in less than two miles.
 On the direct opposite side of the canyon The Citadel stands guard.
 The first ascent of the summit was made September 1, 1925, by Norman Clyde via the east arête.

 Etymology

 This mountain's name has been officially adopted by the United States Board on Geographic Names.
 It was probably named for Pierre "Little Pete" Giraud (1874–1907), a shepherd of Inyo County who was made famous in Mary Austin's 1906 book, The Flock.
 Pierre and his younger brother, Alfred, were French immigrants who arrived in the Owens Valley, where they grazed sheep for many years at the head of the South and Middle Forks of Kings River.

 Climate

 Giraud Peak is located in an alpine climate zone.
-Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
+Most weather fronts originating in the Pacific Ocean travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks, causing them to drop their moisture in the form of rain or snowfall onto the range (orographic lift).
 Precipitation runoff from this mountain drains into tributaries of the Middle Fork Kings River.